-For the last decade, politics has divided much of the debate over how Texans protect themselves financially for the way that they receive health care.
+For the last decade, politics has divided much of the debate over how Texans protect themselves financially from their medical expenses.
 Health Insurance as we traditionally knew was turned upside down with the Affordable Care Act.
-Insurance For Texans does not care about your particular view point on the politics.
+Insurance For Texans does not care about your particular point of view on the politics.
 And we mean that with all sincerity.
 Our job, and interest, is to help you use the regulations of the current landscape to make sure that you can obtain healthcare in the most effective fashion for your family's situation.

 As we look at the options available to Texas families, they generally break down into five ways.